About the oscillatory possibilities of the dynamical systems: HYPOTHESIS FOR A DYNAMIC BRAIN

 \subsection{Learning and memory}

 In neurology, it is commonly assumed that learning and memory are achieved through activity-induced plastic changes and a wealth of plastic mechanisms have been found in biological brains, essentially at the level of synapses and in a variety of forms and time scales, but also in the excitability of neurons and the morphology of both cells and circuits \cite{153}.
-The assumed relevance of plasticity is promoting a paradigm shift from the classical view of fixed storage in localized sites to that of dynamical storage in widely distributed memories, in parallel with another conceptual shift from the spatial division to the superposition of functions on common brain regions \cite{154,155}.
 Plasticity may be regarded as an inherent feature of the nervous systems, potentially playing an essential role also for the brain development and repair and for its phylogenetic evolution.
 Nevertheless, there is a lack of detailed knowledge about how the plastic effects can properly participate in sustaining any of the brain functions, probably because it would imply the basis of how the brain works.

 Learning through plasticity would require the occurrence inside the system of i) externally-induced activity specifically describing the information to be learnt and ii) activity-driven changes that, remaining after the stimulus disappearance, would provide the system with ability to identify next arrivals of the given stimulus by properly associating it with other memories.
 Thus, the processes of acquisition and storage must be able to introduce associative links with prior memories, but without excessively altering their content and retrieval.
 Furthermore, the achievement of memory stability during the life span in a so continuously stimulated plastic medium would seem unattainable without proper consolidation mechanisms.
 A theory of learning must be compatible with all these features and, therefore, it needs to imbricate the acquisition, storing, linking, consolidation and retrieval of memories to common functional mechanisms presumably including the essence of the brain operation.
 This is what we are trying to achieve in the dynamic brain framework and our aim is to discern the conditions required for it.